Hungary dual citizenship: complete guide

 Residency in Hungary is not exclusive to its citizens; foreigners can obtain a residence permit for relocation.
 The entry and residence of third-country nationals are regulated by the relevant Hungarian law.

-Hungary Golden Visa offers three pathways to a residence permit:
+Hungary Golden Visa offers two pathways to a residence permit:

 - Investment of at least €250,000 in investment fund units.